-When referring to a residential freestanding letterbox, the letterbox industry is usually referring to a letterbox that comes with a post and a number plate.
+When referring to a residential freestanding letterbox, the letterbox industry is usually referring to a letterbox that comes with a post and most times a number plate.
 Some get rather fancy and even have scroll work and spears to enhance the decor of the garden.

 The post can either be under the letterbox or a central feature with the letterbox off to one side and the number-plate or maybe even a newspaper holder on the other side.

 They can be bolted either to the ground or installed in the ground.

 Duplexes are more common in southern regions of Australia; to service these regions we have two letterboxes attached to one post.

 Options include having two boxes , one on top of each other mounted on a central post under the letterboxes or if looking for a more federation style, having two letterboxes offset from each other on each side of a central post with a spear and scroll work.